Betteshanger Park: History

 It was opened in May 2007 by Sir David Bellamy, in association with Sport England.

 The existing visitor centre was part-funded by SEEDA and Sport England.
 The surface material of the entire park (shale from the colliery) was mixed with recycled green waste and fertiliser to create a rich topsoil and 130,000 shrubs and trees were planted.

-Due to the effects of the coronavirus and lockdowns, the Hadlow Group went into educational administration in 2019, but the Park was then acquired by Quinn Estates, the housing and social building developers also have planning consent for 12 self-build plots beside the park.
+Due to the COVID-19 pandemic, the Hadlow Group went into educational administration in 2019, but the Park was then acquired by Quinn Estates, the housing and social building developers also have planning consent for 12 self-build plots beside the park.
 Quinn Estates helped finish the delayed construction works, including the Kent Mining Museum and Visitor Centre.
 The museum which was constructed in partnership with the Kent Mining Heritage Foundation (KMHF), cost £1.7 million to construct and is dedicated to Kent's mining heritage.
 It opened in April 2022.
 It is part of the newly built visitor centre which cost £6m to construct.